British Youth Music Theatre

 The company's founder and Executive Producer Jon Bromwich retired in April 2022 and his successor Emily Gray became CEO and Creative Director after leaving her post as Director of Mercury Musical Developments.

 Alumni

 Alumni include Ed Sheeran, Sam Smith, Charlotte Ritchie and Daisy Chute (the last two were in All Angels cross-over singing group as well as being actresses), Tara Wilcox of The Wandering Hearts, Baker Mukasa and Kayleigh McKnight (both in Tina: The Musical), Gabriel Mokake and Christopher Tendai (both in Hamilton), Grace Mouat and Tim Mahendran (both in & Juliet).

 Principal productions

+2020

+There were no productions in 2020 due to the Covid-19 pandemic.